innogames/xhprofui/README.md

 With this project I also would like to learn new stuff, so I'll have to find a way to combine both.

+The GUI is based on

+ * Symfony2
+ * Doctrine
+ * Twig Templating Engine

 ## GOALS

 Provide an integration of XHPROF and a GUI which is